NaimShk07/MERN_Stack_Interview_Prep/PastInterviewQuestion/06_webpatriot.md

 - Improves security (restrict direct table access)

 > In short: A Stored Procedure is like a function in SQL that stores reusable queries inside the database.
+> A function always returns a value and can be used inside SQL queries like SELECT statements, whereas a stored procedure doesn't have to return anything and is mainly used to perform actions like inserts, updates, or complex logic.
+Functions are more for computation; procedures are more for operations.

 ---